 In case you missed the previous interviews in the series, you can find them here:

 - Goran Savić, Director of Technology | Tech Excellence Network

 So, I started at HTEC as a project manager, and I held that role for the first six months or so.
 Throughout this time, the company was restructuring into smaller divisions to support its growth.
 What surprised me was that there were no fixed directives from upper management, like “this is your organizational structure and this is your role.”
 We were given the freedom to organize ourselves according to the needs of the division.
 So, we sat down, considered all aspects of our work and how to cover them in the most efficient manner, and a couple of new roles emerged in that process.
-Essentially, I was given a blank paper and a pen, and my manager told me to write down my job description the way I see it and we will work from there.
-And this is something that I always share with the people in my network – I’m not sure if this will ever happen again in my career, being given the freedom to influence and decide where and how you can contribute the most with your background and skill set.
+Essentially, I was given a blank piece of paper and a pen, and my manager told me to write down my job description the way I see it and we’ll work from there.
+This is something that I always share with the people in my network.
+I’m not sure if this will ever happen again in my career, being given the freedom to influence and decide where and how you can contribute the most with your background and skill set.

 There are a ton of possibilities and room for creativity because things are moving at a crazy pace.
-And that’s also something we communicate in interviews with candidates because we want to manage expectations—we are not running from the fact that there are many unknowns ahead of us.
+That’s also something we communicate in interviews with candidates because we want to manage expectations—we’re not running from the fact that there are many unknowns ahead of us.
 We cannot offer our candidates a firm and fixed structure; we cannot tell them precisely what they will be doing in a year’s time, or even three months’ time.
 But what we can tell them is that our growth generates countless opportunities, and they should be prepared to maximize them.
 I know many people who prefer certainty and structure, and that’s fine.
 However, for people who are proactive, creative, ambitious, and who want a large degree of independence in their day-to-day work, HTEC is now the place to be.